Skip to content

 The tax credit for commercial solar systems falls under a different tax code.
 While the base is still 30%, commercial systems can actually get bonus credits that can increase the credit to up to 50%.
 Check out our page on commercial solar incentives for more information!

-Benefits of the ITC
+Benefits of the Commercial ITC (Still Active)

 How Does the Solar Tax Credit Work?